tinltgifhub/Notes_app_flutter/README.md

-# learn_flutter
+# NoteApp_flutter

-A new Flutter project.
+A NoteApp built with Flutter framework

 ## Getting Started